Bonnie423/dreamfest/README.md

 - [x] Have a look at the `GET /locations` route in `routes/locations.ts`
 - [x] Complete the `getAllLocations` function in `db/index.ts` and have it return a Promise that resolves to an array of locations from the database
-- [ ] Complete the route using your new database function
+- [ X] Complete the route using your new database function
 <details style="padding-left: 2em">
   <summary>Tip</summary>